 I agree with your analysis.
 We should certainly see exactly what DDS can handle: maybe we're lucky and shorter but more frequent packets isn't actually a problem.
 This is a destructive test and needs to be done before beam comes back.

 Having different DDT processes on a given buffer node aggregate their data is a good idea.
 An idea for implementation: make a small shared memory segment which all processes can access: each process puts its rate data into that segment, and if it is full, sends it off and empties it.
 This could be a programming challenge, making sure the different processes don't read and write at the same time.

-#2 Updated by Andrey Sheshukov almost 3 years ago
+#2 Updated by Andrey Sheshukov about 3 years ago